Skip to navigation Skip to content Skip to subnav

 (A) an employer, employment agency, or agent from informing an applicant about the employer’s health coverage benefits; or

-(B) an employer from inquiring about the health coverage status of an employee to enable the employer to determine the number of uncovered employees pursuant to chapter 25 of this title, provided that the inquiry conforms to the employer obligations in chapter 25 of this title.
+(B) an employer from inquiring about the health coverage status of an employee to enable the employer to determine the number of uncovered employees pursuant to 32 V.S.A. chapter 245, provided that the inquiry conforms to the employer obligations in that chapter.

 (c) Any person aggrieved by a violation of the provisions of this subchapter may bring an action in Superior Court seeking compensatory and punitive damages or equitable relief, including restraint of prohibited acts, restitution of wages or other benefits, reinstatement, costs, reasonable attorney’s fees, and other appropriate relief.
-(Added 2007, No. 70, § 28.)
+(Added 2007, No. 70, § 28; amended 2023, No. 6, § 250, eff.
+July 1, 2023.)